bonsai-rx/docs/articles/documentation-style-guide.md

 In general, we have converged on three types of articles, organized into distinct website sections, to address the needs of most people and their different learning styles.

 * Manual - hosts documentation that explains the basic workflow of the package or functions of the various operators.
-* Reference - hosts technical documentation for each operator, generated automatically by DocFX from XML comments in source code or supplemented with individual operator articles.
+* Reference - hosts technical documentation for each operator, generated automatically by `docfx` from XML comments in source code or supplemented with individual operator articles.
 * Tutorials - hosts examples or tutorials for various applications.
 This section is optional, but valuable for more complicated applications or packages which require operators from other packages for their execution.

 To construct these 3 sections: